 For just under a century, a metal smelter has spewed toxic clouds full of heavy metals over the densely populated city of La Oroya, in the Peruvian Andes.
 Nearly all the city’s residents have lead and other heavy metals poisoning their bodies, and many residents suffer chronic respiratory illness.

-If internationally accepted health standards were enforced, many of these children would immediately receive medical attention or be hospitalized.
-Yet most do not, and because lead inhibits brain development, children in La Oroya may be injured for life.
+If internationally accepted health standards were enforced, the people of La Oroya would receive immediate, intensive medical attention.
+Yet most do not, and the few who do receive inadequate care.
+Because lead inhibits brain development, the children of La Oroya are in the most vulnerable situation and will likely be affected for life.

 Related AIDA Work:

 - La Oroya before the Inter-American Commission on Human Rights

 - La Oroya triumphed in the Constitutional Court, but the ruling was not implemented